vespauniversity/vespaworkshop101/ecommerce_app/README.md

 **Key Concepts:**
 - **Rank Profile**: A named configuration that defines how to calculate relevance scores for documents
-- **First-Phase Ranking**: Fast, efficient ranking that runs on all matching documents
+- **First-Phase Ranking**: Fast, efficient ranking that runs on all matching documents retrieved during the initial query phase
 - **Ranking Expression**: The formula used to calculate relevance (e.g., `nativeRank`, `bm25`)
 - **Multiple Profiles**: You can define multiple rank profiles in one schema for different use cases or A/B testing